Andrew McCutchen Player Props: Pirates vs. Mariners

 Andrew McCutchen At The Plate

-- McCutchen leads Pittsburgh in OBP (.363) this season, fueled by 40 hits.
+- McCutchen leads Pittsburgh with an OBP of .364 this season while batting .269 with 24 walks and 25 runs scored.

-- Among the qualified hitters in MLB play, his batting average ranks 71st, his on-base percentage ranks 38th, and he is 72nd in the league in slugging.
+- Among the qualified batters, he ranks 62nd in batting average, while his on-base percentage ranks 32nd and he is 61st in slugging.

-- In 30.2% of his games this season, McCutchen has had at least one RBI.
-He's picked up more than one in 11.6% and driven in three or more of his team's runs in one contest.
+- McCutchen has had at least one RBI in 31.8% of his games this season (14 of 44), with two or more RBI five times (11.4%).
+He has also accounted for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.